 The standard object code produced by MACRO-15 is in a relocatable format which is acceptable to the PDP-15 Linking Loader Utility program.
-Relocatable programs that are assembled separately and use identical global symbols where applicable, can be combined by the Linking Loader into an executable object program.
-MACRO-15 reserves one additional word in a program for every external symbol.
+Relocatable programs that are assembled separately and use identical global symbols\ where applicable, can be combined by the Linking Loader into an executable object program.
+MACRO-15 reserves one additional word in a program for every external\\ symbol.
 This additional word is used as a pointer to the actual data word in another program.
 The Linking Loader sets up these pointers when the programs are loaded.

-^{}Symbols which are referenced in one program and defined in another.
+\Symbols which are referenced in one program and defined in another.

-^{} Symbols which are referenced in the program currently being assembled but which are defined in another program.
+\\Symbols which are referenced in the program currently being assembled but which are defined in another progrc a.
+Reassembly of one program, which at object time was combined with other programs, does not necessitate a reassembly of the entire system.